If you learn the material for this course you should be able to design, implement, test, and debug Android or iOS mobile device programs.

 Please be careful to follow the specifications for each programming assignment.
 Failure to follow the specifications will result in deductions and/or a delay in receiving your score.

-A final project and a presentation will take the place of a final exam.
+A paper and presentation will take the place of a final exam.
 We will do presentations during our scheduled final exam time.